lcmen/lcmen.github.io/_posts/2023-09-28-pattern-matching-with-ruby.md

 ## Matching against classes

 In Ruby, pattern matching isn't limited to arrays and hashes.
-You can also utilize it with custom classes.
+You can also utilize it with your own classes.
 To make a class available for pattern matching operators, you need to implement two methods:

 - `deconstruct` for array-style matching
 - `deconstruct_key` for hash-style matching